 The Krishna P. Singh Center for Nanotechnology is a premier facility that integrates state-of-the-art nanotechnology equipment.

-Designed by Weiss/Manfredi and opened in October 2013, the 78,000 gross square foot facility houses several multi-user experimental laboratories critical to advanced research and development in nanotechnology.
+The 78,000 gross square foot facility houses several multi-user experimental laboratories critical to advanced research and development in nanotechnology.
 The following connected sections comprise the major components of the building:

 - A 10,000 square-foot next-generation Cleanroom Facility for micro/nanofabrication, including tooling for nanoscale and soft materials integration and a novel nano/bio bay serves as the new home of the Quattrone Nanofabrication Facility.

-- A 10,000 square-foot advanced underground facility designed for temperature stability and excellent isolation from vibrational, acoustic, and electromagnetic noise serves as the new home of both the Nanoscale Characterization Facility and the NBIC Scanning and Local Probe Facility.
+- A 10,000 square-foot advanced underground facility designed for temperature stability and excellent isolation from vibrational, acoustic, and electromagnetic noise serves as the new home of both the Nanoscale Characterization Facility and the Scanning and Local Probe Facility.

 - A Property Measurement Facility to provide state-of-the-art measurement capabilities in magnetometry, optics, electrical and thermal transport.